pawanit17/understanding_microservices/README.md

 Since all the modules are part of the same deliverable, no matter how docile a change is done to the rating system, there could always be a chance that the ML recommendation system be thrown into regression.

+## Problem 3: Single point of failure

+Since all the modules are part of the same deliverable, if there is a problem in the Jar/War/Ear in one of the modules, its crash would render the application useless.
+In essence the failure is global -> Single point of failure.

 # Enter Microservices

 One solution to solving this problem is via Microservices.
 In our example, instead of having a single bundled file, if we have seperate deliverables for each of the sub-systems then it would help in scaling only that system as per need as well as any change to it being testable easier.
 This is the way of working of applications that leverage Microservices architecture.